-Binance Trading: How to trade on the best exchange!
+Binance Trading: How to Trade on the Best Exchange!

-Trading opportunities offered by Binance
+Trading opportunities that Binance offers

 Binance Exchange in Basic vs. Advanced mode?

-- Basic: This standard trading platform is equipped with basic graphics that allow you to get an overview of the technical data of the crypto currency on a speculative level.
+- Basic: This standard trading platform is equipped with basic graphics that allow you to get an overview of the technical data of the cryptocurrency on a speculative level.
 This option is selected by default.

 How to make a trade on Binance

-The available options are Limit (default), Market and Stop-Limit.
+The options available are Limit (default), Market and Stop Limit.

-Create market orders on Binance
+Creation of market orders on Binance

 Stop limit orders